Skip to content

 Manage containers

-Containers are generally managed using standard Docker commands, so refer to the [Docker docs][https://docs.docker.com/] for further guidance.
+Containers are generally managed using standard Docker commands, so refer to the Docker docs for further guidance.
+When available, the containers and stacks, including their ENV can be nicely managed with Dockge

 Create containers

-All services are defined in myApplication/docker-compose.yaml.
-To create a service use cd myApplication && docker compose up -d.
+All services are defined in stacks/myApplication/compose.yaml.
+To create a service use cd stacks/myApplication && docker compose up -d.

 Starting and stopping